 Google Analytics is configured for this site.
 This gives me data on where people are from who visit the site as well as what browser is used, what gender a person is, the operating system of the device used, and screen resolution.
-I will not share or use this info for any purposes other than my own curiosity.
+I will not share or use this info for any purposes other than my own knowledge.
+This information helps me to better determine who my audience is.

-If you wish to protect your privacy I recommend the applications located at the bottom of this page.
-I do not benefit from your use in the below applications in any way.
-These are just what I use and have researched.
+If you wish to do more to protect your privacy I recommend the applications located at the bottom of this page.
+I do not benefit from your use of the below applications in any way.
+These are tools I use or have researched.

 I am an advocate for online privacy.

-Whenever you download an app, visit a website or use social media, majority of the time that company is collecting data on you.
+Whenever you download an app, visit a website or use social media; the majority of the time that company is collecting data on you.
 We buy things, look up medical conditions, interact with friends, you name it.
 These actions inadvertently create huge digital stockpiles of data on everyone using them.
 It may not be Personally Identifiable Information (PII) but these companies still collect data containing what you do on the web and sell that data.

-A data broker is a newly created job position/title where data is collected and maintained to be analyzed, packaged, and sold without the user’s knowledge or permission.
-The data is usually sold for targeted advertising, credit risk assessment, and direct marketing.
+This breach of privacy has been turned into a job.
+People who hold these positions are called data brokers.
+Data Brokers collect and maintain data to be analyzed, packaged, and sold without the user’s knowledge or permission.
+The data is usually sold for targeted advertising, credit risk assessments, and direct marketing.

 Privacy is a limit on Government and private sector company power.
 The more someone knows about you, the more power they may gain over you.
 This information can be used to shape behaviors, influence decisions, affect reputations, and in the wrong hands can be used for harm.